AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/report-retail-calendar.md

 ## Next Steps

-The above describes how to configure a retail calendar to be compatible with any metric built on your `sales\_order` table (i.e., `Revenue` and `Orders`), but you can also extend this to support the retail calendar for metrics built on any table.
+The above describes how to configure a retail calendar to be compatible with any metric built on your `sales\_order` table (for example,`Revenue` and `Orders`), but you can also extend this to support the retail calendar for metrics built on any table.
 The only requirement is that this table has a valid datetime field that can be used to join to the Retail Calendar table.

 So for example, to view customer level metrics on a 4-5-4 retail calendar, create a new `Same Table` calculation in the `customer\_entity` table, similar to `\[INPUT\] created\_at (yyyy-mm-dd 00:00:00)` described above.
 You can then use this column to reproduce all of the `One to Many` JOINED\_COLUMN calculations (like `Created_at (retail year)` and `Include in previous retail year?
 (Yes/No)` by joining the `customer\_entity` table to the `Retail Calendar` table.